kubesphere/ksbuilder/README.md

 # Introduction

-ksbuilder is a CLI tool to initialize, create, and publish KubeSphere extensions.
+ksbuilder is a CLI tool to create, publish, and manage KubeSphere extensions.

 ## Install